Learning to Grasp Anything by Playing with Random Toys: Baselines Implementation Details

 We use OpenVLA-OFT~\citep{kim2025fine} as a baseline for both simulation and real-world experiments, following the official implementation and finetuning instructions~\footnote{\href{https://github.com/moojink/openvla-oft}{https://github.com/moojink/openvla-oft}}.
 We use LoRA~\citep{lora} finetuning with a rank of 32 for all experiments.

 \minisection{Simulated Franka Robot} On the ManiSkill simulation platform, we use delta joint position control and input images from the front, base, and wrist cameras.
-The model is trained with a batch size of 2 and an initial learning rate of 1.25e-4, decayed to 1.25e-5 after 100,000 steps.
+The model is trained with a global batch size of 16 and an initial learning rate of $1.25 \times 10^{-4}$, decayed to $1.25 \times 10^{-5}$ after 100,000 steps.
 Training runs for a total of 150,000 steps, with checkpoints at every 20,000 steps evaluated to select the best-performing model for each experiment.

 \minisection{Real Franka Robot} In the real Franka DROID setting, we use delta joint position control, consistent with the simulation experiments.
 The model receives images from the left, right, and wrist cameras.
-Training uses a batch size of 2 and an initial learning rate of 1.25e-4, decayed to 1.25e-5 after 100,000 steps, for a total of 150,000 steps.
+The model is trained with a global batch size of 16 and an initial learning rate of $1.25 \times 10^{-4}$, decayed to $1.25 \times 10^{-5}$ after 100,000 steps, for a total of 150,000 steps.
 We used the last checkpoint for evaluation.

 \minisection{Real H1-2 Robot with Dexterous Hands} The model is conditioned on images from the left, right, and head cameras.
 It receives a 26-dimensional state vector—corresponding to 7 DoF per arm and 6 DoF per hand—and predicts a 40-dimensional output, which includes absolute joint targets for all joints as well as feedforward torques for both arms.
-Training uses a batch size of 2 and an initial learning rate of 1.25e-4, decayed to 1.25e-5 after 100,000 steps, for a total of 150,000 steps.
+Training uses a global batch size of 16 and an initial learning rate of $1.25 \times 10^{-4}$, decayed to $1.25 \times 10^{-5}$ after 100,000 steps, for a total of 150,000 steps.
 We used the last checkpoint for evaluation.